Sam-Rowe/justaddapicnic.com/_posts/2018-01-03-cobtree-park.markdown

 layout: post
 title:  "Cobtree Manor Park"
 date:   2018-01-03 10:48:04 +0000
-categories: outdoors kent park maidstone
+categories: [outdoors, kent, park]
+tag: maidstone
 permalink: cobtree-park
 excerpt: A fantastic park on the site of the old Maidstone Zoo.
 It has a great range of play equipment, a cafe with toilets and lovely walks through the gardens and woodland.
 ---